nickichann01/Delegate-Calculator/README.md

 # Delegate-Calculator
-  Activity Hands-On
+  Laboratory Exercise

-On this activity we are tasked to do a calculator using visual studio using generic delegates and event
+On this activity we are tasked to do a calculator using with generic delegates and event.